 HIV Vaccine Research Grants for Medical Students

-Seeking African American/Black and Latino/a medical students interested in HIV vaccine research
+Seeking African American/Black and Latinx medical students interested in HIV vaccine research

-The HIV Vaccine Trials Network, in collaboration with the National Institute of Mental Health and the National Institute of Allergy and Infectious Diseases, is investing in a young generation of HIV prevention researchers by providing African-American and Latinx medical students with opportunities to conduct independent research while receiving mentoring, project and salary funding, training, and professional development opportunities.
+The HIV Vaccine Trials Network, in collaboration with the National Institute of Mental Health, the National Institute of Allergy and Infectious Diseases and the Bill & Melinda Gates Foundation, is investing in a young generation of HIV prevention researchers by providing African-American and Latinx medical students with opportunities to conduct independent research while receiving mentoring, project and salary funding, training, and professional development opportunities.
 The complete Request for Applications can be found at http://www.hvtn.org/ramp.

 Grant recipients will be mentored by HVTN-affiliated investigators while conducting research projects in areas of basic, clinical, behavioral and social science.
-Projects can be:
+Projects will be:

 - Timed with a summer break or fourth year research elective

-- Travel to an HIV Vaccine Trials Unit in the US or abroad
+- Travel to an HIV Vaccine Trials Unit abroad

 - Attend and present at an HVTN Conference